MicrosoftDocs/ATADocs/ATPDocs/configure-port-mirroring.md

 ---

 # Configure port mirroring

+This article is relevant only if you deploy Azure ATP standalone sensors instead of Azure ATP sensors.

 > [!NOTE]
-> This article is relevant only if you deploy Azure ATP standalone sensors instead of Azure ATP sensors.
-To determine if you need to use Azure ATP standalone sensors, see [Choosing the right sensors for your deployment](atp-capacity-planning.md#choosing-the-right-sensor-type-for-your-deployment).
+> Azure ATP standalone sensors do not support all data source types, resulting in missed detections.
+For full coverage of your environment, we recommend deploying the Azure ATP sensor.

 The main data source used by Azure ATP is deep packet inspection of the network traffic to and from your domain controllers.
 For Azure ATP to see the network traffic, you must either configure port mirroring, or use a Network TAP.

 For port mirroring, configure **port mirroring** for each domain controller to be monitored, as the **source** of the network traffic.
 Typically, you need to work with the networking or virtualization team to configure port mirroring.